mbastola/machine-learning-in-python/Reinforcement-Learning/min-max/README.md

 - **Maximizing Player (Us):** Tries to choose a move that leads to a position with the highest possible score.
 - **Minimizing Player (Opponent):** Tries to choose a move that leads to a position with the lowest possible score.

 Searching the entire game tree is impossible.
-We must limit our search to a certain **depth**.
+So we limit our search to a certain **depth**.
 A deeper search means a smarter AI, but it also means exponentially more computation.

 **Alpha-Beta Pruning** is a critical optimization.
 It allows us to "prune" entire branches of the game tree that we know cannot influence the final decision, dramatically speeding up the search without affecting the outcome.